Back to Shark Guides

 • Dock location obstructed or moved

-• Dock IR sensors dirty or blocked
+• Dock IR beacon lens dirty or blocked

-• Robot sensors need cleaning
+• Robot's own sensors need cleaning

-• Poor WiFi affecting navigation
+• Poor WiFi affecting navigation and return

-• Dock not against wall properly
+• Dock not placed flat against a wall

 • Map corrupted or outdated